CryptXor/Cherrycat/readme.md

 CherryCat is a fast, lightweight and simple torrent indexer.

 # Install
-CherryCat has been tested using Nginx + PHP5-FPM (PHP5.5) + Percona MySQL Server 5.6.
+CherryCat has been tested using Nginx + PHP5-FPM (PHP5.5) + Percona MySQL Server 5.6 on Debian Wheezy 7 64-bit.

 Run install.php to install.